ilyas-bekmuratov/obsidian-git-sync/Ad-game/ad-game design doc.md

     - Adds fireworks and fun stuff on the boss victory screen.
     - Higher quality means more fireworks and fun stuff.
     - Buying higher quality event organization opens a boss-only mode, after which purchases of this bonus give time.
+- watch
+	- unlocks a different look for the in-game timer
+	- chosen in the main menu
 - Furniture/Cabinets/Shelves
     - In the main menu, there's a bunch of purchases - an endless mountain of bought items organized differently.
     - Higher quality means a cooler look.